phalcon/documentation/docs/db-models.md

 $invoice = $invoices->getLast();
 ```

 Phalcon's resultsets emulate scrollable cursors.
-You can get any row just by accessing its position or seeking the
-internal pointer to a specific position.
+You can get any row by accessing its position or seeking the internal pointer to a specific position.

 !!! info "NOTE"

     Some database systems do not support scrollable cursors.
 This forces Phalcon to re-execute the query, in order to rewind the cursor to the beginning and obtain the record at the requested position.
 Similarly, if a resultset is traversed several times, the query must be executed the same number of times.

 Storing large query results in memory will consume many resources.
-You can however instruct Phalcon to fetch data in
-chunks of rows, thus reducing the need to re-execute the request in many cases.
-You can achieve that by setting the
-`orm.resultset_prefetch_records` setup value.
+You can however instruct Phalcon to fetch data in chunks of rows, thus reducing the need to re-execute the request in many cases.
+You can achieve that by setting the `orm.resultset_prefetch_records` setup value.
 This can be done either in `php.ini` or in the model `setup()`.
-More
-information about this can be found in the [features](#model-features) section.
+More information about this can be found in the [features](#model-features) section.

-You can re-execute the underlying query at any time to update the resultset with fresh data from the database by calling
-`refresh()`.
-This is useful in long-running scripts or when you suspect the data may have changed since the resultset
-was last loaded.
+You can re-execute the underlying query at any time to update the resultset with fresh data from the database by calling `refresh()`.
+This is useful in long-running scripts or when you suspect the data may have changed since the resultset was last loaded.

 ```php
 <?php